samatawy/checks/help/how-to.md

 - `language` for the merged nested result tree
 - `flattened: true` when you only need message arrays such as `errors`
 - `nested: true` when you want an input-shaped projection under `input`
+- `validated: 'partial'` when you want a cloned value with invalid fields or items removed while valid siblings stay
+- `validated: 'strict'` when any invalid descendant should remove the whole parent branch from the validated output
 - `raw: true` when you also want the merged internal result tree exposed under `raw`

+`validated` is built from the normalized input value after coercions such as `trim()` or tolerant boolean and number parsing.
+It is intended as a runtime-safe filtered clone, not as inferred compile-time typing.

 ## Use Coded Results Only When Needed